Hiouchi, California

-Hiouchi (Tolowa: Xaa-yuu-chit) is a census-designated place in Del Norte County, California.
-It is located on the Smith River 7.5 mi east-northeast of Crescent City, at an elevation of 171 feet (52 m).
+Hiouchi (Tolowa: Xaa-yuu-chit) is a census-designated place in Del Norte County, California, United States.
+It is located on the Smith River, 7.5 mi east-northeast of Crescent City, at an elevation of 171 feet (52 m).
 Its population is 314 as of the 2020 census, up from 301 from the 2010 census.

 Climate

 Hiouchi has a warm-summer mediterranean climate (Csb) typical of coastal California with moderate temperatures year-round consisting of mild to warm summers and cool, very rainy winters.